apigee/api-platform-samples/sample-proxies/shared-flow/README.md

 This directory contains a sample illustrating a shared flow.
 Included are:

-- verify-apikey-shared.
+- apiproxy/verify-apikey-shared.
 This is a shared flow that simply checks for a valid incoming API key.
-- shared-flow-client-proxy.
+- sharedflowbundle/shared-flow-client-proxy.
 This is a simple API proxy that calls out to the verify-apikey-shared shared flow using a Flow Callout policy.

+When invoked, this sample merely takes an API key, passes the key to a shared flow for verification, then (if the key is valid) makes a request to a backend service.
+A successful request returns a Hello, Guest! response.
+If the API key is invalid, the sample returns an "Invalid ApiKey" response.

+For documentation on share flows, see [Developing reusable shared flows](http://docs.apigee.com/api-services/content/shared-flows).

 # Set up

-Set up details to come.
+You'll need the username and password for an admin user in an Edge org.
+You must be an admin user to import or create a shared flow.

 # Configure

-Configuration details to come.
+Update `/setup/setenv.sh` with your environment details.

 # Import and deploy sample project

-Deploy and test details to come.
+To import and deploy the shared flow and client API proxy, run `$ sh deploy.sh`.
+Remember that you must be an admin user for the org in order to create or import a shared flow.

+To test, run `$ sh invoke.sh`.
+This sends a request to the API proxy, which in turn makes a request for API key validation to the shared flow.

 # Get help

 For assistance, please use [Apigee Support](https://community.apigee.com/content/apigee-customer-support).

-Copyright © 2014, 2015 Apigee Corporation
+Copyright © 2017 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy